THE SUN CHILDREN

 Kintini bomo!”

 So they set off to go to the sky-god’s town.
 First they reached Moon’s village and took him along; then they reached Night’s village and took him along.
 All the way they played the mpintini drum.
-When they reached the outskirts of the town Ananse saw a man, and he sent him off to tell the sky-god that they were coming.
-There upon the sky-god called on assembly together, and soon Ananse and the others arrived and saluted every one.
-Ananse now gave the spokesman the news, saying, “The chief’s errand on which I was sent I have performed; I have brought them.”
+When they reached the outskirts of the town Spider saw a man, and he sent him off to tell the sky-god that they were coming.
+There upon the sky-god called on assembly together, and soon Spider and the others arrived and saluted every one.
+Spider now gave the spokesman the news, saying, “The chief’s errand on which I was sent I have performed; I have brought them.”
 And the sky-god said, “My children, the reason I caused you to be sent for this: I have blackened the stool standing there and I have also pulled up the yam over there.
 I shall now take this stool and give it to him who sees and names the yam.
 Because my eldest child is Night, let him try first.”
 Then Night said, “It is called ‘Pona.”
 And all the people shouted, “Y-e-e-e.”
 Again the sky-god spoke, “My second child is Moon, therefore let him give its name.”
 And moon said, “It is the yam called ‘Asnate.’ ” The people shouted, “Y-e-e-e-e.”
 Again the sky-god spoke, “My child, the third one, is Sun, therefore let him name it.”

 Now’ I forgot to say that the dance music was going on: